Biosecurity Technology Mission – Calling for Expressions of Capability

 The Biosecurity Technology mission is one of several new topics being explored by SfTI for Phase two (2019-2024), in partnership with National New Zealand’s Biological Heritage | Ngā Koiora Tuku Iho National Science Challenge.

 We are calling for Expressions of Capability (EoCs) from researchers to support the development of this Mission.
-Applications close on Monday 10 August 2020.
+Applications closed on Monday 10 August 2020.

 Selected applicants will participate in a Wellington-based workshop together with Māori, biosecurity industry and sector representatives to define the research and work towards establishing a team that will develop a Biosecurity Technology Spearhead project proposal to be considered by the SfTI Board.
 The Mission design process will conclude when a formal research proposal is submitted.